“Sometimes The Questions Are Complicated And The Answers Are Simple.”

 1. Mediation is when a neutral mediator sits down with both parties in a divorce.
 The mediator facilitates a discussion to help the couple arrive at a satisfactory outcome privately.

-2. Collaborative divorce is when a couple works together in private to find divorce solutions instead of going through a public trial.
+2. Collaborative divorce is when a couple works together in private to find divorce solutions instead of going through a public trial and months if not years of costly litigation.

 Some couples use only one method for their divorce.
-Others reach decisions to most issues through Collaborative law but use mediation for another dispute issue, or vice versa.
+Others reach decisions for most issues through the Collaborative Process but use a Collaboratively trained mediator to resolve some disputes.

 Who Can Benefit From Collaborative Divorce?

-Just about anyone who is interested in preventing litigation can benefit from Collaborative divorce.
-It saves you substantial time and money, while trials tend to be expensive and time-consuming.
-It can help you maintain amicable relations with your ex-spouse, which is especially helpful if you have a child together.
-If you have a child who has special needs, Collaborative divorce can minimize the stress to your child.
+Just about anyone interested in avoiding litigation can benefit from Collaborative divorce.
+It saves you substantial time and money.
+Trials tend to be expensive and time-consuming.
+It can help you maintain amicable relations with your ex-spouse or partner, which is especially helpful if you have a child together.
+If you have a child who has special needs, Collaborative divorce can minimize the stress on your child by working with their special needs.
 When you use Collaborative law, it also grants you much more control over the outcome than if you were to place your future in the hands of a judge.

 Make An Educated, Confident Decision In This Pivotal Time